abdelrazekrizk/Developing-and-Deploying-a-Basic-Web-Application-on-Amazon-EKS/README.md

 - Remember to always follow the best practices and guidelines provided by your cloud provider to ensure a smooth and efficient cleanup process.
 - Regularly reviewing and optimizing your resource utilization can not only save costs but also improve the overall performance and efficiency of your cloud infrastructure.
 - Regularly reviewing and optimizing your resource utilization can not only save costs but also improve the overall performance and efficiency of your cloud infrastructure.

+  Keep in mind that this example is minimal and focuses on the basic steps. <br>
+  In a production scenario, you would likely include more `features`, `security measures`, and `configurations`.<br>
+  Additionally, you might want to explore tools like `Helm` for managing `Kubernetes manifests` more efficiently.